joshilewis/marsrover/readme.md

 # Mars Rover

-## A small codebase to demonstrate how I think about solving coding problems.
+## A small codebase to demonstrate how I approach coding problems.

 The Mars Rover accepts instructions as a text file in a specific format.
 The Rover prints out its final state when it is finished processing the input from the file.
 Its state consists of its coordinates the direction it is facing.